vitiko/IphpFileStoreBundle/README.md

 - `directory_namer`: configuration of directory naming
 - `delete_on_remove`: Set to true if the file should be deleted from the filesystem when the entity is removed
-- `overwrite_duplicates`: Set to true if the file with same names will overwites.
+- `overwrite_duplicates`: Set to true if the file with same name will be overwritten by a new file.
-  Otherwise used additional digits in file names
+  In another case (by default), to the name of the new file will be added extra digits